codeandsupply/assets/EVENT_RULES.md

 that any event held under the Code & Supply banner follow these few rules.

 - All events must be posted to Meetup by Justin
-- Events start with the Code & Supply intro presentation found in the assets repo
+- Events start with the [Code & Supply intro presentation](https://docs.google.com/presentation/d/1s47uqhIDKbWsNU3jrjwBrhqSbVzqCfeEXSiw7_g17W4/edit?usp=sharing)
-- Signage created using the standard template
+- Signage created using the [standard template](https://docs.google.com/document/d/1-fbuoF7z2YEnss0y1ahFe9BKjZ74VaMKMbGVrLoPVB4/edit?usp=sharing)
 - At least one sign bearing the event name and C&S logo on the front of the host building, ideally signs at each turn
 - No sales pitch events.
 All events must be entertaining on their face and